Thursday, November 21, 2024

 The cost of home & contents insurance cover varies across the UK.
 Consumer Intelligence Home Insurance Survey 2023 found the average cost for the cheapest home & contents insurance cover to be around £212 for an average home.
 This is up by 25.7% from the previous year.

-*(source: Consumer Intelligence – August 2023) based on comparison offers and insurance provider data for the average of the Top 5 cheapest premiums for a standard family home.
+*(source: Consumer Intelligence – August 2023) based on comparison offers and insurance provider data for the average of the Top 5 cheapest premiums for a small family home.

-A number of other factors directly influence home insurance premiums these include:
+A number of other factors directly influence the cost of home insurance premiums, these include:

-Property Size – Policies are generally higher for larger properties (property footprint & number of rooms).
+Property Size – Policies are generally higher for larger properties (based on property footprint & number of rooms).

 Property Construction Type – Conventionally built properties benefit from cheaper cover to those that are considered unconventional.

-Risk Factors – Is the property located in or near to a flood plain?
+Risk Factors – Whether your property is considered a higher insurance risk.
+Is it located in or near to a flood plain?
 Is the property located in an area prone to subsidence?

 Home insurance provides an insurance policy for your home, whether it’s detached, detached, a terrace, a bungalow, apartment or flat.
 There are two classifications: